mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/augmented-reality/ar-widgets.md

 {{< figure src="/attachments/refguide/mobile/ar-widgets/3DObject.gif" alt="3DObject" >}}

 Beyond using simple 3D objects, there are also ways to add more complex and custom objects to your scene.
-The 3D object widget takes either a URL.
-There are currently 3 types supported: *.obj*, *.gltf*, and *.glb*.
+The 3D object widget takes a URL. there are currently 3 types supported: *.obj*, *.gltf*, and *.glb*.
 Each with their own benefits.

 ## 5 Common Properties